 When they mature, the Government will pay the holder an amount of S$ equivalent to the face value of the security.
 Therefore, the interest earned on the T-bill is the difference between its purchase price and face (par) value.

-SGS bonds are longer-term debt securities, which pay a fixed rate of interest (called the coupon) every six months for the life of the securities and then their face (par) values upon redemption on maturity.
+SGD bonds are longer-term debt securities ranging from 2 to 50 years, It pays a fixed rate of interest (called the coupon) every six months for the life of the securities and then their face (par) values upon redemption on maturity.

 The most recently issued SGS bonds in each of these tenors, being the benchmark securities, are more actively traded.
 Older and more seasoned SGS bonds become off-the-run issues and are less actively traded.
 SGS bonds are also denominated in nominal values of S$1,000 and traded on a price basis expressed in terms of S$100 principal.

-3M and 1Y
+6M and 1Y

-2Y, 5Y, 10Y, 15Y, 20Y
+2Y, 5Y, 10Y, 15Y, 20Y, 30 or 50 years

 (Every 6 months)